 Barcelona's Park Güell has been a World Heritage site since 1984, along with other works by the architect Antoni Gaudí.

 The following works of Antoni Gaudíform part of that heritage site:

 "Seven buildings designed by Antoni Gaudí (1852-1926) in Barcelona or its surrounding area were included in the World Heritage List in 1984 and 2005.
 These buildings bear witness to the exceptional contribution of Gaudí's creations to the evolution of the architecture and construction techniques in the late 19th and early 20th centuries.
 They are the expression of an eclectic and very personal style that their creator employed not only in architecture, but also in gardening, sculpture and many other decorative arts.
 The seven buildings are: Park Güell, Palau Güell, Casa Milà, Casa Vicens, Gaudí's work on the Sagrada Família's Nativity façade and crypt, Casa Batlló and the Colònia Güell crypt."

 Since 1993, it has also been also a site of Catalan National Cultural Interest (BCIN).

-The monumental area declared a World Heritage Site covers 11.2 hectares, 1.7 hectares of which have restricted access.
+The monumental area, declared a World Heritage Site covers 12 hectares.

 Antoni Gaudí, world heritage